 - Send an email to confirm that the storage area has been set up.

 - Send an email to the enrolled students confirming information about the storage space and the shortcut link to the storage area.

-PLEASE NOTE: This storage space will NOT be available after the time-line specified.
+This storage space will not be available after the time-line specified.
 You must back up any important work prior to the expiry of the temporary space.
-We will NOT be able to retrieve any files from the space after it is removed.
+We will not be able to retrieve any files from the space after it is removed.

 The students Role: using the space